druiz0992/cusnarks/README.md

 From C/CUDA side, logs are available as well, but are disabled by default.
 To enable logs, edit *$CUSNARKS_HOME/src/cuda/log.h* file.
 There are two constants defined :
-- *LOG_LEVEL* : There are 5 levels of logging (nolog, error, warning, info, debug).
+- **LOG_LEVEL** : There are 5 levels of logging (nolog, error, warning, info, debug).
 To enable logs, define *LOG_LEVEL* constant as one of these types.
-Use function LogError(), LogWarning(), LogInfo(), LogDebug() to log a message.
-Message is displyed in standard output.
+Use function *LogError()*, *LogWarning()*, *LogInfo()*, *LogDebug()* to log a message.
+Message is displayed in standard output.
 These functions are only to be used in CPU side.
-- *LOG_TID* : Define the kernel thread id that you want to display the message.
-To log a message for a particular TID, use functions LogXXXBigNumberTid or LogX XXTid, where XXX is Error, Warning, Info or Debug depending on the severity.
+- **LOG_TID** : Define the kernel thread id that you want to display the message.
+To log a message for a particular TID, use functions *LogXXXBigNumberTid* or *LogXXXTid*, where XXX is Error, Warning, Info or Debug depending on the severity.
-LogXXXBigNumberTid displays a U256 integer.
-LogXXXTid can be used to display other types.
+*LogXXXBigNumberTid* displays a U256 integer. *LogXXXTid* can be used to display other data types.
 Its use is similar to printf.
+Both functions are only to be used in GPU side.

 After modifying *log.h* you will need to do a *make clean build* to recompile with the new changes.

+**NOTE:** if logging is disabled, logging function calls are not compiled and thus add no overhead.

+## Documentation
+The following a non-comprehensive list of interesting material:
+* [DIZK][] : Paper on distributed snarks
+* [Elliptic curve primer][] : elliptic curve crypto primer book
+* [snarkjs][]  : javascript implementation of zksnarks
+* [bellman][]  : bellman rust implemenation of zksnarks
+* [libsnark][] : libsnark library
+* [belle_cuda][] : Alternative CUDA implementation of Snarks

+## Next Steps
+Future direction of cusnarks will include:
+1. Increase speed.
+Target is to be able to compute 2^27 constraints under 10 minutes in a single PC
+2. Increase curve coverage.
+Currently, only curve [bn128][] is supported.
+Next versions will include BLS12-381, MNT4 and MNT6.
+3. Adapt cusnarks to multi-server architecture so that multiple PCs can be used to compute a proof.

 [dependencies]: #Requirements
 [snarkjs]: https://www.github.com/iden3/snarkjs